isaacjstriker/notris-online/README.md

 ![](https://github.com/isaacjstriker/notris-online/blob/main/notris-test.gif)

-A multiplayer Tetris game with multiplayer, leaderboards, and all plays in the browser.
+A Tetris game with multiplayer, leaderboards, and all plays in the browser.
 Built with JS and Go utilizing WebSockets and concurrency.

 ## Ok... but why?
 Tetris is everywhere!